-All horses identified for removal will be transported to the Palomino Valley Wild Horse and Burro Center in Reno, Nev., where they will be checked by a veterinarian and readied for the BLM’s wild horse and burro Adoption and Sale Program.
+All horses identified for removal will be transported to the Palomino Valley Center Wild Horse and Burro Corrals in Sparks, Nevada, where they will be checked by a veterinarian and readied for the BLM’s wild horse and burro Adoption and Sale Program.

-Members of the public are welcome to view the gather operations, provided that doing so does not jeopardize the safety of the animals, staff and observers, or disrupt gather operations.
+Members of the public are welcome to view the daily gather operations, provided that it does not jeopardize the safety of the animals, staff or observers and that it does not disrupt gather operations.
 The BLM will escort the public to gather observation sites located on public lands.
-The BLM anticipates that viewing opportunities will begin on or about February 6, 2021, weather and logistics permitting.
-Once gather operations have begun, those wanting to view gather operations must call the gather hotline nightly at (775) 861-6700 to receive specific instructions on each days’ meeting location and time.
+The BLM anticipates that viewing opportunities will begin on or about July 9, 2019, weather and logistics permitting.
+Those wanting to view gather operations are asked to notify Public Affairs Specialist Chris Hanefeld at (775) 289-1800 prior to the desired viewing date to be added to the attendee list and to receive specific instructions on meeting locations and times.

-The BLM is conducting the gather under the DOI-BLM-NV-L000-2017-0005-EA Silver King HMA Gather Plan Environmental Assessment decision signed on November 8, 2017.
-Access the Decision Record and determination of National Environmental Policy Act adequacy at https://go.usa.gov/x7GgW.
+The BLM is conducting the gather under the DOI-BLM-NV-E030-2017-0010-EA Antelope and Triple B Complexes Gather Plan Environmental Assessment decision signed on December 21, 2017.
+Access the Decision Record and determination of National Environmental Policy Act adequacy at https://go.usa.gov/xyYxj.

-Once the gather is underway, the BLM will post gather reports and additional information on its website at https://go.usa.gov/xAtAF.
-For technical information, contact Wild Horse and Burro Specialist Tyler Reese at (775) 726-8137 or firstname.lastname@example.org.
+Once the gather is underway, the BLM will post gather reports and additional information on its website at https://go.usa.gov/xy2R7.
+For technical information, contact Wild Horse and Burro Specialist Ben Noyes at (775) 289-1836 or firstname.lastname@example.org.